YunoHost-Apps/peertube-search-index_ynh/README_gl.md

 ![Captura de pantalla de PeerTube search-index](./doc/screenshots/sepia-search-screenshot.png)

-## :red_circle: Caraterísticas cuestionables
+## :red_circle: Debes considerar

-- **Not totally free upstream**: The packaged app is under an overall free licence, but with clauses that restrict its use.
+- **Not totally free upstream**: The packaged app is under an overall free license, but with clauses that may restrict its use.

 ## Documentación e recursos